-Conway Selectman vents about a State Senate vote and used the snacks and drinks in front of him to illustrate his point.
+Conway Selectman Ryan Shepard is seen venting about a state Senate vote rejecting the $2 hotel tax and used the snacks and drinks in front of him to illustrate his point.
 (DAYMOND STEER PHOTO)

 CONWAY — The state Senate’s dismissal of a bill that would allow towns to collect $2 fees on lodging stays as a frivolous “pillow tax” provoked a lengthy oration from Selectman Ryan Shepard on Tuesday, illustrated by a 16-ounce bottle of Coke, a can of Red Bull and a bag of peanut M&M’s.